frankiesanjana/bake-it-better/README.md

 - Comment: represents a comment created by a user to comment on an individual bake.
 Since a comment is only applicable to a single recipe, the Bake is a foreign key in the Comment model.
 - Best For: allows users to add a Bake to their Best For plan for a given occasion.
 Each Best For instance saved to the database has a specified single user and bake.
 As such, the Best For model is linked via foreign keys to the User and Bake models.

+#### Database Schema

-The structure of the database schema is detailed in the diagram below, which was created using Microsoft PowerPoint:
+The structure of the database schema is detailed in the diagram below, which was created using Microsoft PowerPoint (click image to enlarge):

 <img src="docs/readme-images/data-model.png" alt="Image showing data model">